EminUnsal/MyProjects/DevOps/Capstone-Microservices-CI-CD-Pipeline/README.md

   * Click `Build Now`

-- After running the job above, replace the script with the one below to delete the existing test key pair using AWS CLI.
+- After running the job above, replace the script with the one below in order to test deleting existing key pair using AWS CLI with following script.
 (Click `Configure`)

 ```bash
 PATH="$PATH:/usr/local/bin"